mistic100/grunt-qunit-blanket-lcov/README.md

 ```

 #### Multiple files
 If you have many source files used by QUnit analyzed by Blanket it might be a good idea to use the Grunt files globbing option.
-This example will save all coverage results with renaming for some files.

 ```js
 grunt.initConfig({